MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

   represent the current input object in the script block.
 Use the `$using:` keyword to pass variable references to the running script.

-  In PowerShell 7, a new runspace is created for each loop iteration to ensure max isolation.
+  In PowerShell 7, a new runspace is created for each loop iteration to ensure maximum isolation.
   This can be a large performance and resource hit if the work you are doing is small compared to creating new runspaces or if there are a lot of iterations performing significant work.
-As of PowerShell 7.1 preview release 2, runspaces from a runspace pool are reused by default.
-However, you can still create a runspace for each iteration using the **UseNewRunspace** switch.
+As of PowerShell 7.1, runspaces from a runspace pool are reused by default.
+The runspace size is specified by the **ThrottleLimit** parameter.
+The default runspace pool size is 5.
+You can still create a new runspace for each iteration using the **UseNewRunspace** switch.

   By default, the parallel scriptblocks use the current working directory of the caller that started the parallel tasks.